amittrivedi565/pager/README.md

 ## Architechure Logs

-- **FLKT (Fast Light Toolkit)** - A C++ library for GUI, very lightweight and simple and great for simple GUI, Cross Platform support for Windows, macOS, Linux.
+- **FLKT (Fast Light Toolkit)** - A C++ library for GUI, very lighweight and suitable for simple GUI, Cross Platform support for Windows, macOS and Linux.